mapbox/cpp/node-cpp.md

 Node-pre-gyp does a lot of the heavy lifting for publishing binaries, using the `node-pre-gyp publish` command.

 ##### Publish binaries to AWS S3 with TravisCI

+Check out [node-pre-gyp's docs](https://github.com/mapbox/node-pre-gyp#s3-hosting) about hosting and publishing binaries to s3.

+### Versioning

+When developing addons, versioning is extremely important.
+The NPM ecosystem allows modules to install different versions of modules depending on their dependencies, which works fine for javascript, but not great for binaries. **It's very important to ensure a project has only ONE version of a node addon** to prevent mismatching binaries from running simultaneously.

+Here's an example project that shows the potential disasters of running two binaries, [node-cpp-snafu](https://github.com/mapbox/versioning-node-snafu).

+Check out or docs about [versioning a Node C++ library](https://github.com/mapbox/versioning-node-cpp).

 ### Miscellaneous